Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 **_Day 1:_**

-After coffee and pastries in the city, we decided to drive down Highway 1 towards Pacifica and Half Moon Bay to spend some time along the coast.
+The first night was pretty low key and we all caught up on some much needed rest.
+Once we awoke, we headed out for coffee and pastries for breakfast at Ghiradelli Square.
+After that, we agreed on getting out of the city for a drive down Highway 1 towards Pacifica and Half Moon Bay to spend some time along the coast.

-The weather was pretty overcast and chilly, but the landscape was still very impressive.
+The weather was overcast and chilly most of the morning/afternoon, but the landscape was still very beautiful.

 ![Lambo](https://c1.staticflickr.com/9/8427/29540432285_0465465c25_b.jpg){:class="blog-picture"}
 f/6.3 | 1/400 | ISO 100